 This post includes affiliate links.

-The scarf which I call the Filet Infinity Scarf, is short in circumference so it is meant for spicing up your outfit.
-However, you can easily make the scarf much longer by adding more chains in the beginning which then turns the Filet Infinity Scarf into a scarf that can be looped around your neck multiple times.
+The scarf which I call the Filet Crochet Scarf is short in circumference so it is meant for spicing up your outfit.
+However, you can easily make the scarf much longer by adding more chains at the beginning which then turns the Filet Crochet Scarf into a scarf that can be looped around your neck multiple times.

 The pattern features the stitch called the Filet Squares which is all about double crochets and some extra chains in some places to make these window like squares in between walls of dense double crochets.